cfsworkload/game-on-room/README.md

   `cf ic ip release <public IP>`

-## Updating Code with Game-On credentials

-### Update server.js file
-For the Node.js room, the server.js file contains information about the new room and your user credentials.
-The user credentials must be set manually.
-Other variables may be set automatically if the container was built using the Deploy to Bluemix button.

-- **gameonAPIKey** - Use the ApiKey value from the game-on.org user settings page.
-- **gameonUID** : Use the Id value from the game-on.org user settings page.
-- **endpointip** : Use the IP requested or retrieved from earlier steps.
-- **port** : The default value is 3000.
-This port must be opened when running the container.

-### Update for GO language

 ## Game-On room on Containers
 To build a Game-On room on containers, you create the container locally in Docker using the provided Dockerfile set ups, and then push the container onto Bluemix.